RobertTalbert/discretecs/Video/Module-1/Outlines for Module 2 videos.md

 	- Not a proposition because the truth value can't be determined without x.
 It's true for some x and false for others.
 	- An example of a **predicate**
 	- Predicates have **variables** that come from a particular **domain**.
 For example "x is an even number" has a variable (x) and it only makes sense if x is an integer.
-	- And the predicate takes on a truth value when a particular value of the variable is
+	- And the predicate takes on a truth value when a particular value of the variable is given.
+	- For example, if x = 2, the predicate is now the proposition "2 is an even number" which is true.
+If x = 5, the predicate is now the proposition "5 is an even number" which is false.

 ## 2.9 Quantification

 ## 2.10 Double quantification and negation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1NjIwNTU4NV19
+eyJoaXN0b3J5IjpbLTE1MDg2NTgwNzldfQ==
 -->